-Chapter 3 - In the Revelation - Holiness and Worthiness
+Chapter 3 - In The Revelation - Holiness and Worthiness

-The final apocalypse of the bible, The Revelation, was written by the apostle John, brother of James and son of Zebedee.
-It was written from a Greek island where John was exiled to, away from the churches in the cities of Turkey to whom he was an apostle.
+The final apocalypse of the Bible, The Revelation, was written by the apostle John, brother of James and son of Zebedee.
+It was written on a Greek island where John was exiled, away from the churches in the cities of Turkey to whom he was an apostle.

 The Revelation was not written to tell us about the final calamities of the world in grand dramatic allegory.
-It may or it may not do that, but that is not it's purpose.
+It may or it may not do that, but that is not its purpose.

-We know this because it is an apocalypse which, contrary to popular cultural references, does not mean 'a world altering calamity', it is far more serious than that!
-An apocalypse is a prophetic revealing usually of events but not in this case.
+We know this because it is an apocalypse which, contrary to popular cultural references, does not mean 'a world-altering calamity'.
+It is, in fact, far more serious than that!
+An apocalypse is a prophetic revealing, usually of events but not in this case.
 It's like a magnificently wrapped gift.
-Unlike Daniel's and other revelations John's revelation is a personal one, is a revelation of a person; John states it plainly in the very first verse of the book:
+Unlike Daniel's and other revelations in the Bible, John's revelation is a personal one.
+It's a revelation of a person.
+John states it plainly in the very first verse of the book: